 According to a recent report conducted by HomeAdvisor, nearly 80% of U.S. homeowners had upcoming plans for home improvement projects.
 And, of course, spring is the perfect time to set some of those plans into action.
 When all your landscaping starts to become greener, it might be a good idea to find out how your roofing can be, too.
 If you’re determined to embrace some sustainable practices this season, it’s often effective to start from the top down.
 Here are just three ideas that will make your roofing practices a bit more eco-friendly this spring.

 Use Sustainable Materials

 If you’re building a brand new home or need to completely replace your roof this year, you should give your choice in roofing materials some careful thought.
+You can see this guide to home roof replacement for some ideas..
 Although asphalt shingles have been used in American homes for over a century, first appearing in 1901, this popular choice isn’t necessarily the most eco-friendly.
 Despite the fact that asphalt shingles are technically recyclable, most end up in landfills at the end of their lifespan (which is only half that of some other materials on the market).
 Metal roofing, sustainable wood shake, reclaimed slate or clay, reinforced rubber, and other recycled materials are typically much greener and are sometimes even more durable than asphalt.
 When choosing greener roofing materials, pay close attention to the materials recycled content, its weight, and any coatings that might be present; these can all play a part in how durable and how earth-friendly your choice really is.

 Inspect Your Roof Regularly